 Rod Laver Arena Seating Options:All seats on Rod Laver are reserved seats.
 We offer tickets in all three levels of the stadium.

-Lastly, Grounds Passes.Grounds passes are available for purchase during the first week of the tournament and are a good option.
+Lastly, Grounds Passes.Grounds passes with hospitality are available for purchase during the first week of the tournament and are a good option.
 But for the Aussie Open we generally suggest to our clients to go with the least expensive upper level seats on the Rod Laver Arena instead.
 They really are not that much more, and if a great match ends up being scheduled that day you won’t miss out.

 The Australian Open OverviewThe Australian Open is the first Grand Slam of the tennis calendar always towards the last two weeks of January.
 It’s an incredible way to escape the harsh winter if you’re coming from the northern hemisphere and step into a “summer” world class tennis event.
 The Australian Open organizers schedule concerts as well as animation throughout the fortnight, so it really feels like a party atmosphere.